taosdata/TDengine/docs/en/12-taos-sql/27-indexing.md

 In the function list, you can only specify supported aggregate functions (see below), and the number of function parameters must be 1, even if the current function supports multiple parameters.
 The function parameters must be ordinary column names, not tag columns.
 Duplicate functions and columns in the function list will be deduplicated.
 When calculating TSMA, all `intermediate results of the functions` will be output to another super table, and the output super table also includes all tag columns of the original table.
 The maximum number of functions in the function list is the maximum number of columns in the output table (including tag columns) minus the four additional columns added for TSMA calculation, namely `_wstart`, `_wend`, `_wduration`, and a new tag column `tbname`, minus the number of tag columns in the original table.
 If the number of columns exceeds the limit, an error `Too many columns` will be reported.

 Since the output of TSMA is a super table, the row length of the output table is subject to the maximum row length limit.
-The size of the `intermediate results of different functions` vary, but they are generally larger than the original data size.
+The size of the `intermediate results of different functions` varies, but they are generally larger than the original data size.
 If the row length of the output table exceeds the maximum row length limit, an error `Row length exceeds max length` will be reported.
+In this case, you need to reduce the number of functions or split commonly used functions groups into multiple TSMA objects.

 The window size is limited to [1ms ~ 1h].
+The unit of INTERVAL is the same as the INTERVAL clause in the query, such as a (milliseconds), b (nanoseconds), h (hours), m (minutes), s (seconds), u (microseconds).

 TSMA is a database-level object, but it is globally unique.
 The number of TSMA that can be created in the cluster is limited by the parameter `maxTsmaNum`, with a default value of 8 and a range of [0-12].
 Note that since TSMA background calculation uses stream computing, creating a TSMA will create a stream.
 Therefore, the number of TSMA that can be created is also limited by the number of existing streams and the maximum number of streams that can be created.